robert-DL/geoarches/docs/contributing/contribute.md

 # Contribute to geoarches
 We welcome contributions to the codebase such as adding:

 - Data
-    - geospatial datasets beyond ERA5 (both download and dataloaders)
+    - geospatial datasets beyond ERA5 and DCPP (both download and dataloaders)
     - formats beyond xarray (netcdf, zarr, etc) such as csv
     - other storage stypes such as cloud storage
 - Modeling